The Jedi Training Archive

 The Jedi Side

 I am Jedi Archivist Kethrim.
 I have been training as a Jedi for over ten years, though my training has varied in intensity.
-I have a master, Ahweh, as well as many Jedi friends with whom I train.
+I have trained under a master, Ahweh, as well as many Jedi friends with whom I train.
 We all learn from each other.
-Although a master-padawan relationship has developed between me and two of my Jedi friends, who look to me as a master, in my own estimation, I am still a Padawan, and wear the braid to show this.
+Although a Master-Padawan relationship has developed between me and some of my Jedi friends, who look to me as a Master, it is not a formal arrangement.
+In my own estimation, I am still a Padawan, and wore the braid for ten years to show this.

 Currently, I belong to no order.
 I dislike the politics that I see happening in the orders I have observed.

-I made myself a Jedi robe, tunic, pants, and belt.
+I sewed for myself a Jedi robe, tunic, pants, and belt.
 I also have boots to go with the outfit.
-I constructed a lightsaber (with a broomstick blade) that has a hook to clip the hilt onto my belt (or indeed, it is designed to fit any belt).
+I constructed a prop lightsaber hilt (with a broomstick blade) that has a hook to clip the hilt onto a belt.
 My lightsaber blade is purple.

 Some of my beliefs: